theg1239/RE-DACT/README.md

     If the activation command doesn't work on Windows, you might need to change the execution policy:

-    - Run PowerShell as an administrator.
+    - Run PowerShell as an administrator or your IDE shell.
     - Execute the following command:

         ```powershell